Hong Kong smothered in worst air pollution two years

 "Bad air is trapped here.
 But even though external circumstances can't blow away the pollutants, the problem still lies fundamentally in vehicular emissions in Hong Kong itself," said Patrick Fung of Clean Air Network, a local pro-environment group.

-The view of the cramped skyscrapers of Hong Kong Island and the Peak was obscured from across the harbor in Kowloon.
+The view of the cramped skyscrapers of Hong Kong Island and the Peak was obscured from across the harbour in Kowloon.

 Air pollution in Hong Kong, a former British colony which returned to Chinese rule in 1997, is a major source of worry for local citizens and foreign businesses, which increasingly see it as compromising the quality of life.